ZenToad/zen/README.md

 # TODO

-* nothing released the string intern memory yet.
-How should that work?
+* I could make the string intern thing an api interface thingy, with a create()/destroy() thing for the actual pointer.

 # Old libraries